Back to Services

 These are the four threshold factors, which are either implicitly or explicitly analyzed in every asset protection case:

 Is the debtor an individual?
 If so, is the spouse also liable?
 Is it possible to make a transmutation agreement if the spouse is not liable?
-Is it possible to enter into a transmutation agreement if the spouses are engaged in activities that are equally likely in resulting in lawsuits?
-Or is one spouse more likely than the other to be sued?

 Is there any specific claim or is the asset protection taken to protect yourself from lawsuits?
+What assets are enumerable by the judgment if the claim is reduced to a judgment?

-The identity of the creditor
+The Identity of the Creditor

+How aggressive is the creditor?
 Is the creditor a government agency or an individual?
 Is the taxing authority?

-The nature of the assets
+The Nature of the Assets

 Asset Protection Law in the US

 Certain assets are exempted from creditors by the United States federal bankruptcy laws.
 The laws vary from state to state, but often include exclusions for certain equity in personal residences, individual retirement accounts, clothing, or other personal property.
-Some states permit asset protection for self-settled trusts (trusts in which the creator or settlor of the trust is included as a possible discretionary beneficiary), while others do not.

-Domestic Asset Protection Trust vs. Offshore Asset Protection Trust
+Domestic vs. Offshore Asset Protection Trusts

-Domestic asset protection trusts protect significant assets from creditors.
 Offshore asset protection trusts are similar to domestic asset protection trusts except they are formed in a foreign country.
 Foreign asset protection trusts require creditors to adhere to the laws of the government agencies in the country in which the trust was formed.

 Importance of Asset Protection Planning

 A comprehensive asset protection plan aims to reduce or eliminate risk by protecting your personal and business assets from creditors.
-Many small-business owners don’t realize the risks and options that could harm their business.
-A plan to protect your assets and deter potential claimants is called asset protection and can be put in place before a lawsuit or claim.
+Many small-business owners don't realize the risks and options that could harm their business.

 The Bottom Line

 The creation and implementation of a comprehensive asset protection plan can affect almost all aspects of your business.
-The plan’s purpose is to safeguard your business assets within your business operations.
+The plan's purpose is to safeguard your business assets within your business operations.
 It is possible to protect your business by using legal concepts and entities that are honest and lawful.

 It is not asset protection planning to deceive other businesses or individuals.

-To create an asset protection plan that is most effective for you, consider hiring an asset-protection expert, such as Ideal Tax, (888) 224-3004.
-We offer a free tax consultation.
+To create an asset protection plan that is most effective for you, consider hiring an asset-protection expert.